warmpoptart/ToonScout/README.md

 ### Step 5: Set the Interactions Endpoint URL

 1. Click **Run** in the ToonScout window.
-2. Go to your Discord app's general info page, scroll to **Interactions Endpoint URL**, and enter:
+2. Go to your Discord app's General Information page, scroll to **Interactions Endpoint URL**, and enter:
    `https://<YOUR_SUBDOMAIN>.loca.lt/interactions`
    - `YOUR_SUBDOMAIN` is the same value you entered in the previous step.
 3. Click **Save Changes**.